 Since an SU can only obtain current, not the future, information of primary network, it needs to decide at which time slot to stop observing and with which PU to cooperate in order to maximize its energy efficiency.
 In this section, we first propose SU's spatial cooperative strategy at each time slot as selecting the PU with minimum traffic load which should not exceed a certain threshold posed by SU's own transmission requirement.
 Then, the utility function is defined as an instantaneous reward (i.e., energy-efficiency) at current time slot.
-Finally, we apply the optimal stopping theory to address the problem of finding SU's temporal optimal cooperative strategy and solutions are derived through backward induction, which will be elaborated in Section V.
+Finally, the problem of finding SU's temporal cooperative strategy is applied to optimal stopping theory and solutions are derived through backward induction, which will be elaborated in Section V.